mahoutukaisali/GreenOps-Tracker/README.md

 - This project needs 3 Linux servers assuming CentOS/Fedora/Red Hat Enterprise Linux as an OS type.
 This project has been tested on Fedora servers.
 - An OS user called `ansible` exists on all Fedora nodes and this user can become `sudo` user.
 - The below steps will be operated by `ansible` user.
+- `ansible` user can ssh key login to client servers from the ansible server.

 ### Step 1: Install Ansible and Ansible Event-Driven
 The installation process follows the official document: